Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

 = WIP =
+- Option to hide the quantity field in the cart.
+This can be useful for a site selling only digital products where the quantity is always 1.
 - Added a new option to empty the shopping cart from the cart page.
 - The remove item icon in the cart now uses an SVG icon for better performance.
 - The Stripe checkout will show the payment method options based on what the merchant has enabled in their Stripe account.
+- The Stripe API version for creating Stripe checkout session has been updated to the latest version.

 = 5.0.5 =
 - New option in the settings menu to force collect customer's shipping address for stripe checkout.